codecurious-bln/emberginners-workshop/content/steps/step-3.md

 ## What is routing?

-Our application allows us to navigate to different parts of it via url.
+Our application allows us to navigate to different pages or so-called _routes_ of it via url.
 The url is the name of a sub page in our website, which we can type into the browser navigation bar to allow us to land on that part of our app.
 The url allows to access different `routes` of our Ember app.

 Routing in web applications is important, since it enables users to share a specific part of the app with others.
 E.g. if you want a friend to take a look at your super-rentals overview page, you can just send them the link (a.k.a url) that opens that part of the application.